 EURAC RESEARCH

 The Institute for Comparative Federalism carries out comparative legal studies and applied research on governance trends in federal, regional and supranational systems in Europe and throughout the world.
 It is part of Eurac Research, an innovative center for research and training based in South Tyrol, Italy.
-Founded in 1992 as a private institution, Eurac Research is composed of 11 research institutes and five centers.
+Founded in 1992 as a private institution, Eurac Research is composed of 11 research institutes and six centers.

 University of Innsbruck